radicle-dev/radicle-upstream/DEVELOPMENT.md

 same styles to other html elements you can use the matching classes `typo-header-1` to `typo-header-5` (use `<h1>` to `<h5>` where you can).

-For text we recommend using a `<p>` wherever they are used in the Figma files.
-There are matching modifiers if you're looking for a bold paragraph, `<p class="typo-bold">`, or any of the other ones we have.
+For text we you can use the classes that start with `typo-text`.
+These come in 2 sizes, the normal one and `typo-text-small`.
 Check out [typography.css](./public/typography.css) to get an idea of the possible combinations.
 All the ones we're using in Figma are represented here.
-If you need to use another html element than `<p>`, there are classes that match the paragraph styling, e.g.: `<p class="typo-bold">` -> `<span class="typo-text-bold">`

 The modifiers give us some flexibility and allow us to create classes for certain css functionality we use over and over.
 Such as,